opensearch-project/opensearch-java/UPGRADING.md

 ### NodeUsage
 - The `restActions` property has been corrected to be of type `Map<String, Long>` instead of `Map<String, Integer>`.
 - The `since` and `timestamp` properties have been corrected to be of type `long` instead of `String`.

+### GetPipelineRequest
+- The `summary` property has been removed as it is not supported by OpenSearch.

+### InferenceProcessor
+- The `InferenceProcessor` class has been removed as it is not supported by OpenSearch.
+  - This also affects the associated `InferenceConfig` and `InferenceConfigRegression` classes.

+### DocumentSimulation
+- The `type` property has been removed as it is no longer supported by OpenSearch.